Image created by ChatGPT

 Dr. Felisa Tibbitts, a leading HRE expert, is UNESCO Chair in Human Rights and Higher Education and Chair in Human Rights Education at the Human Rights Centre of Utrecht University (Netherlands).
 She is also a Visiting Professor at Nelson Mandela University (South Africa) and director of Human Rights Education Associates (HREA), which she co-founded in 1996.
 Felisa has worked many years in teacher training and developed numerous curricula and resources with a human rights focus.
 Most recently she was the lead author for UNESCO’s Greening Curriculum Guidance.

-Nina Bamberg has an MA in International Educational Development from Teachers College at Columbia University and has worked for many years in education and nonprofit program management.
+Nina has an MA in International Educational Development from Teachers College at Columbia University and has worked for many years in education and nonprofit program management.
 Currently, she serves as the Director of Curriculum & Instruction at Pedagogy.Cloud where she helps educators navigate the world of AI through workshops and online courses, curriculum and policy resources, and research.
 She also works in adult education as a citizenship educator and as an associate for a graduate-level course on conflict management.

 Learning Objectives